 Utilizing a late style xl starter motor and via gear and chain reduction, torque is applied to a stem gear meshed with the oem 16 tooth kick starter gear.
 The starter motor 9 tooth gear is always engaged for quiet operation and longevity.
 The RSES drive train is disengaged at the oem starter clutch via proprietary parts.
 A PATENT IS PENDING.

 An electric start oil tank and 12-volt battery are required.
 NOTE-- One may retain the 6 volt electrical system if willing to relocate the H2 battery to a saddlebag or sidecar.
 Of course, one must install a maintenence-free softail-sized battery in the oil tank to start the bike.
 The starting battery charge is maintained daily via an external battery charger.
 The panhead illustrated to the right starts on 12 volts and runs on 6 volts!

-The $1095 price includes the starter motor.
-Our oil tank kits sell for $295, and are available with oem style flare fittings.
+The $995 price does not include the starting motor.
+Our oil tank kits sell for $300, and are available with oem style flare fittings.